gr2m/github-project/README.md

 const items = await project.items.list();
 ```

-Returns the first 100 items of the project.
+Returns all items in the project.

 ### `project.items.addDraft()`